Owner Inspections - Building and Pest Inspections Australia

 Common questions about fixing and waterproofing inspections

 This inspection covers two key areas: internal fixings and waterproofing.
-For fixings, we check internal doors and hardware, cabinets and benchtops, plumbing fixtures, electrical outlets, skirting, and architraves.
+For fixings, we check internal doors and hardware, cabinets and benchtops, plumbing fixtures, power points, skirting, and architraves.
 For waterproofing, we verify membrane installation in all wet areas including bathrooms, laundries, and kitchens, as well as floor falls and shower screen provisions.

 Waterproofing failures are one of the most common and costly defects in new homes.
 Poor waterproofing in bathrooms, showers, and laundries can lead to water damage, mould growth, structural timber rot, and damage to adjacent rooms.
 Once tiles are laid over the waterproofing membrane, defects become invisible and extremely expensive to rectify, often requiring complete bathroom demolition and reconstruction.